devfile/api/pkg/validation/validation-rule.md

 #### Plugin Component
 - Commands in plugins components share the same commands validation rules as listed above.
 Validation occurs after overriding and merging, in flattened devfile
+- Registry URL needs to be in valid format

 #### Kubernetes & Openshift component
 - URI needs to be in valid URI format